[Editors Note: this article was originally published in January of 2020. It is continuously updated to include the most relevant information.]

 The Fundamentals: Social media platform Pinterest (NYSE:PINS) was one of the hottest new companies on Wall Street in 2019 — until it wasn’t.
 The company’s revenue growth trajectory slowed meaningfully in the third quarter of 2019, and that slowdown sparked a huge sell-off in PINS stock.

-But, share have already started on a recovery in 2020.
+But, shares have already started on a recovery in 2020.

-Year-to-date, Pinterest stock is up more than 20% on the back of a strong fourth quarter earnings report which showed that the third quarter’s slowdown was short-lived.
+Year-to-date, Pinterest stock is up about 5% — versus a 5% decline for the rest of the market — on the back of a strong fourth quarter earnings report which showed that the third quarter’s ad business slowdown was short-lived.
 That is, in the fourth quarter, Pinterest grew its revenues at a similar rate to the third quarter (whereas revenue growth rates had previously been falling each quarter).

 This stabilization adds credence to the thesis that Pinterest is in the first few innings of huge revenue growth, and that the third quarter slowdown was just a temporary hiccup in that otherwise robust long-term growth narrative.

 As this thesis gains traction throughout 2020 — and it will, because macro digital ad tailwinds coupled with ad product improvements will power strong numbers for Pinterest all year long — Pinterest stock will keep rebounding.